simeononsecurity/simeononsecurity.ch/content/articles/windows-hardening-best-practices-secure-windows-10-windows-11/index.en.md

 Remember, enabling BitLocker encryption helps safeguard your sensitive data and provides peace of mind, knowing that your information is secure even in the event of loss or theft.

 #### 6. **Disable Unnecessary Services and Features**
-To enhance the security of your Windows 10 system, it is essential to review and disable any unnecessary services and features.
+To enhance the security of your Windows 10 system, you need to review and disable any unnecessary services and features.
 By doing so, you reduce the attack surface and minimize the potential for exploitation by malicious actors.

 Here are the steps to disable unnecessary services and features on your Windows 10 system: